Sugar Free Greek Yogurt is a nice alternative to the usual buttercream frosting.

 To make this recipe you will need sugar free powdered sugar.
 You can find a selection of sugar free powdered sugar here.

-Tips for making frosting made with Greek yogurt.
+Tips for making the best Greek Yogurt Frosting.

 Since this recipe does not call for butter or a similar kind of fat, it can be a bit thinner than other frosting recipes.
 You can thicken up your frosting by adding additional sugar free powdered sugar or a fat like butter or cream cheese.